george0815/Sekiro-Mod-Manager/README.md

 This uses 7-Zip Extra(7za.exe) and UnRAR(UnRAR.exe) to unpack and repack mods, so when compiling the source code put 7za.exe(and its required dll files) and unrar.exe in the build directory.

 This only supports mods that use modengine compressed in a RAR, Zip, or 7z format.
-It doesnt support dll chaining.